Free Cass County Public Records (Search for Anyone)

 Phone: (701)-239-7272

-If you’re a crime victim and find out that the person is still in custody but will eventually be out on probation, Cass County and the state of North Dakota allow victims to sign up for their Statewide Automated Victim Information and Notification (SAVIN) service.7 You’ll get reliable and timely notifications about the individual, including probation information if applicable.
+If you’re a crime victim and find out that the person is still in custody but will eventually be out on probation, Cass County and the state of North Dakota allow victims to sign up for their Statewide Automated Victim Information & Notification (SAVIN) service.7

-Lastly, if you want to use a third-party search for probation records, you can use Vinelink.
+Lastly, if you want to use a third-party search for probation records, you can use VINELink.
 You can perform a simple search and get access to probation records and more without signing up.
 If you wish to see more detailed information regarding your search, you can make a free account and perform the search again.

 A criminal background check is an extensive dive into an individual’s criminal history.
 It includes all their arrests, charges, and outcomes of each incident in one document rather than having to look up individual incidents.
 There are a multitude of reasons why people might conduct a background check on others.